 Description The acc_attach routines are passed the address of a host pointer.
-If the current device is a shared memory device, or if the pointer ptr is not present on the current device, or the address to which the ptr points is not present on the current device, no action is taken.
+If the data is in shared memory, or if the pointer ptr is in shared memory or is not present in the current device memory, or the address to which the ptr points is not present in the current device memory, no action is taken.
 Otherwise, these routines perform the attach action (Section 2.7.2).